GEOS270/Module3/docs/Application_Part2.md

 # Applying the Classification

 Your task is to apply the **Population Center and Rural Area Classification** scheme (see table above).
+You can watch the video below for reference, which shows you how to apply the old **Urban/Rural** scheme.

+## **Note**
+{: .no_toc }

+* The video is from a slightly dated version of the lab, the steps are the same but some of the file names may look a bit different, and it was recorded using an older version of ArcGIS Pro.

-You can watch the video below for reference, which shows you how to apply the old **Urban/Rural** scheme. **Note**: You do not need to apply the old classification scheme, I use this example as a reference.
-All your answers and your for the lab should be drawn from the **New** classification scheme.
+* You do not need to apply the old classification scheme, I use this example as a reference.
+All your answers and uploads for the lab should be drawn from the **New** classification scheme.
 The general steps for classifying the data are:

 **1**{: .label .label-red } Calculate population density.

-* You can refer to the exercise we did as part of [Module 1](https://ubc-library-rc.github.io/map-projections/content/exercise4-pop-density.html) for help.
+* You can refer to the exercise we did as part of [Module 2](https://ubc-library-rc.github.io/map-projections/content/exercise4-pop-density.html) for help.

 **2**{: .label .label-red } Create a field and populate it using select by attribute, following the **Population Center and Rural Area Classification** scheme.